kleinschmidt/votcorpora/README.md

   read 16 sentences, 10 of which contained one word each starting with /p/, /t/, and /k/.
 (Items are the English sentences from Fowler, Sramkoc, Ostrya, Rowlanda, & Halle, 2008).
 A subset of the talkers also conducted interviews, from which VOTs of all word-initial voiceless stops were measured.
+Supported by Fondation Pierre-Gilles de Gennes and Agence Nationale de la Recherche (ANR-2010-BLAN-1901, ANR-10-LABX-0087 and ANR-10-IDEX-0001-02).

 * Buckeye (Nelson, N. & Wedel, A., _e-pub ahead of print_).
 VOTs
   automatically annotated from word-initial voice and voiceless stops in the